What is Montessori?

 Montessori is a child-centered educational method developed by Italian pediatrician Maria Montessori at the beginning of the twentieth century.
 This method is based on self-directed activity, hands-on learning and collaborative play.
 Children direct their own work by touching, manipulating and experimenting with age-appropriate materials that are self-teaching and self-correcting.
 Teachers prepare the environment and serve as a guide in the learning process.
 Classrooms are multi-age and children are encouraged to work independently and in groups to discover, explore and reach their maximum potential.

-How will I know if Montessori is right for my child?
+Is Montessori right for my child?

 Parents of Montessori students should be able to: